Healthy Homes Assessment Papakowhai

 Draught Stopping Papakowhai

-Draughts increase the likelihood of lower temperatures in homes.
-A draughty home is more expensive to heat, meaning wasting energy and incurring higher costs.
+Draughts increase the likelihood of dropping temperatures within households.
+A cold home costs more to heat, which completed jobs in wasting energy and incurring higher costs.

-If you can feel external air getting in, or see the sound of a clear draught emanating from a hole or gap or crack, then it is most likely a gap or hole that requirements sealing in some way.
-Large gaps and cracks should be fixed permanently.
-Gaps greater than 3mm that allow air in or out of your house require to be sealed.
-For example, if an open fireplace isn’t used it may cause draughts and should be shut off.
-Property managers and landlords are accountable for ensuring such draughts are eliminated in the maximum extent possible.
+If you can feel external air flowing in or the sound of a clear draught emanating from a gap or hole that is, it is likely to be a gap or crack that needs sealing in the way you can.
+Cracks and gaps that are large should be fixed permanently.
+Cracks that are greater than 3mm and let air in or out from your house require the sealing.
+For example, if the open fireplace isn’t in use it may cause draughts and should be shut from.
+Property managers and landlords are responsible for ensuring such draughts are eliminated as much as possible.

-There is no require to block holes or gaps in the construction.
-For instance, small gaps around doors and windows could be necessary to allow movement of the structure when the house heats and cools, so that they are able to be shut and opened, rather instead of being stuck.
-We will check every window and door in the Healthy Homes assessment of your rental property.
+You don’t need to block holes or gaps in the building.
+For example, tiny gaps around windows and doors could be necessary to allow for movement of the structure as the household gets warmer and cooler, in order to let them be closed and opened instead of than sticking.
+We will check the windows and doors as part of your Healthy Homes assessment of your rental property.

 See the full details of the Healthy Homes draught stopping requirements.